sytzez/site/content/blog/sketch-for-a-new-programming-language-2.md

 ## A solution to inheritance

 I've had some more thought about my programming language "Compost".
-It has a solution to the old problems of object oriented programming, mainly class inheritance.
+It might have its own solution to the old problems of object oriented programming, mainly class inheritance.

-One of the problems class inheritance tries to solve is repeated code between classes, by creating a superclass that contains all the common methods, which subclasses inherit from it.
+One of the problems class inheritance tries to solve is code reuse between classes.
+In OOP, you'd solve this by creating a superclass which contains the methods which are shared between classes.
+The classes that use those method then need to inheritd from that super class.
-But class inheritance comes with its own problems, and has gotten out of favor.
+Using class inheritance comes with many problems, and is not seen as an ideal solution by many people today.

-I want to show an example of the classic "Shapes" library, often used to teach object oriented programming, but implemented in Compost.
-Just read through the code comments to see the possibilities.
+I want to show an example of the classic "Shapes" library that is often used to explaing object oriented programming, but implemented in Compost.
+Read the comments as you go through the code comments to see what Compost offers.

 {{< highlight ruby >}}
 mod Vec2